tpope/vim-projectionist/README.markdown

 ### Alternate files

-Projectionist provides `:A`, `:AS`, `:AV`, and `:AT` to jump to an "alternate" file, based on ye olde convention originally established in [a.vim][].
+Projectionist provides `:A`, `:AS`, `:AV`, and `:AT` to jump to an "alternate" file, based on ye olde convention originally established in [a.vim][]:

+ * :A switches to the alternate file (or vise versa)
+ * :AS splits and switches
+ * :AV vertical splits and switches
+ * :AT new tab and switches

 Here's an example configuration for Maven that allows you to jump between the implementation and test:

     {